Richard Olsenius: Garrison Keillor collaboration

-In 2000 Olsenius resumed his free-lance photography collaborating with American author and radio personality, Garrison Keillor, on a National Geographic Magazine story, "In Search of Lake Wobegon."
+In 2000, Olsenius resumed his freelance photography, collaborating with American author and radio personality, Garrison Keillor, on a National Geographic story, "In Search of Lake Wobegon."
 This was the first effort to put a face on Garrison Keillor's mythical town of Lake Wobegon.

-"Before their collaboration, the'lake' had existed only in Keillor's mind and writings.
+"Before their collaboration, the 'lake' had existed only in Keillor's mind and writings.
 But, as Olsenius's work shows, aspects of the imagery world could be found in actual life, in central Minnesota.
 To emphasize the link between the imaginary and the real, Olsenius used a large-format camera and black-and-white film.
-His approach thus united him across time with Jackson, Curtis and other pioneers of photography in the Americas," according to author, photographer, Sam Abell in Through the Lens: National Geographic Greatest Photographs.
+His approach thus united him across time with Jackson, Curtis and other pioneers of photography in the Americas," according to author and photographer Sam Abell in Through the Lens: National Geographic's Greatest Photographs.

 In 2001, their collaborative story was published in a book by the same name, published by Viking Studio Press.
-Olsenius's photography from the book was exhibited at the Edward Carter Gallery in New York, (October, 2001) the James J. Hill House, Minnesota Historical Society in St. Paul, Minnesota (December 2001) the Betty Strong Center Encounter Center in Sioux City, Iowa(September 2008) and the Stearns County Museum in St. Cloud, Minnesota, (April 21 to September 30, 2002).
+Olsenius's photography from the book was exhibited at the Edward Carter Gallery in New York (October 2001), the James J. Hill House, Minnesota Historical Society in St. Paul, Minnesota (December 2001), the Betty Strong Center Encounter Center in Sioux City, Iowa (September 2008), and the Stearns County Museum in St. Cloud, Minnesota (April 21 to September 30, 2002).

 Keith Taylor of the Chicago Tribune reviewed In Search of Lake Wobegon.
 "For even a casual reader or radio listener, though, the real pleasure of this book is in the photos.
 Now we can finally see what Lake Wobegon and its inhabitants look like.
 In its landscapes, its dirt roads, its farms, at the school proms, in church or at the local diner, it looks surprisingly like we thought it would.
-In one of Olsenius' photos with the caption "Children observing artificial insemination"...it is much like the rest of Garrison Keillor's prose: humorous, nostalgic, real, occasionally heartbreaking and touched with the sublime."
+In one of Olsenius' photos with the caption "Children observing artificial insemination"... it is much like the rest of Garrison Keillor's prose: humorous, nostalgic, real, occasionally heartbreaking and touched with the sublime."

 Malcolm Jones, reviewing In Search of Lake Wobegon for The New York Times, wrote, "the austerely affectionate black-and-white photographs of Richard Olsenius.
 With accompanying text by Keillor, this elegant photo album showcases the real Minnesota towns, farmland and prairies that helped inspire Keillor's imaginary town."

-"As an artful evocation of Keillor's beloved invention, Richard Olsenius's elegantly composed black-and-white photographs of rural Minnesota capture the dignity of his subjects, the beauties of the landscape as well as the enduring values and eccentricities of the communities rooted there."
+"As an artful evocation of Keillor's beloved invention, Richard Olsenius's composed black-and-white photographs of rural Minnesota.
+He would compose images of the landscape as well as exploring values and eccentricities of the communities based there."